fractal6/fractal6.go/docs/refactor.md

 ## 3. Eliminate the dual bridge system

-`DgraphBridgeRaw` forwards the client's raw query string, losing directive modifications, and regex-strips the `history` field via a `cut_history` context flag.
+`DgraphBridgeRaw` forwards the client's raw query string, losing directive modifications.
+Its last callers are the 9 `Get*` / `Aggregate*` query resolvers;
-The `Get*` queries are its last callers.
-A `DgraphGetBridge` built on the existing `GetQueryGraph` infrastructure would let the hook simply nil out `input.Set.History` and remove the regex entirely.
+adding a `DgraphGetBridge` built on the existing `GetQueryGraph` infrastructure would retire it.
+The raw path is characterization-tested (`TestDgraphBridgeRaw*` in `graph/dgraph_resolver_test.go`), which is the safety net for that deletion.

+It no longer rewrites anything: the `cut_history` flag and its regex are gone.
+Cutting the tension history out of a mutation (so `PushHistory` can create the events and link their notifications) happens on the Go input in `addTensionHook` / `updateTensionHook`, which reach Dgraph through the structured bridges.

 ## 4. Replace the Redis `@meta_patch` hack